 [3n]8.3.2.2 [m]Brochure

-Both creditors and third parties providing applications must furnish consumers with a brochure prepared by the FRB describing HELOC plans (the CFPB has not issued a revision), or a suitable substitute.
+Both creditors and third parties providing applications must furnish consumers with a brochure prepared by the CFPB describing HELOC plans The current brochure was written by the FRB.
+The CFPB has not issued a revision or a suitable substitute.
 The FRB’s brochure describes HELOC plans, including their potential advantages and disadvantages.
 The brochure also provides guidance on how to compare HELOC plans with closed-end credit.
 Any substitutes must be comparable in substance and comprehensiveness, although lenders’ brochures may contain more detailed descriptions of their particular programs than are in the FRB’s brochure.

 If an application is given to the consumer by a third party, such as a broker, the third party must give the consumer the brochure.
 The creditor’s duty to provide the brochure is met if the third party provides the brochure to the consumer.